kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-Instead of passing just `Validators.required` inside our array for the email control (as the second element to our array), we are now passing the return value of a `Validators.compose()` function call, which takes an array of any validators we one to use.
+Instead of passing just `Validators.required` inside our array for the email control (as the second element to our array), we are now passing the return value of a `Validators.compose()` function call, which takes an array of any validators we want to use.
 In this case, we want to use both the `Validators.required` built-in validator, as well as our custom `this.checkIfA` validator.

 Whatever we type into the input field now needs to pass *both* of these validations for the field to be valid - exactly what we want!